code-and-effect/effective_test_bot/README.md

 ## Effective Test Suites

-Each of the following test suites run 10-50+ assertions on a given page or controller action.
+Each of the following test suites make 10-50+ assertions on a given page or controller action.
 The idea is to check for every possible error or omission accross all layers of the stack.

-These may be used as standalone one-liners, in the style of [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) and as helper methods to quickly build advanced tests.
+These may be used as standalone one-liners, in the style of [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) and as helper methods to quickly build up more advanced tests.

 Each test suite has a class-level one-liner `x_test` and and one or more instance level `x_action_test` versions.

 ### crud_test

-This test runs through the [CRUD](http://edgeguides.rubyonrails.org/getting_started.html) workflow of a given controller and checks that resource creation functions as expected -- that all the model, controller, views and database actually work -- and tries to enforce as many best practices as possible.
+This test runs through the standard [CRUD](http://edgeguides.rubyonrails.org/getting_started.html) workflow of a given controller and checks that resource creation functions as expected -- that all the model, controller, views and database actually work -- and tries to enforce as many best practices as possible.

 There are 9 different `crud_action_test` test suites that can be run individually.
 The class level `crud_test` runs all of them at once.